Last Updated: July, 2014

 The states of Karnataka (8,219 metric tonnes), Andhra Pradesh (6,550 metric tonnes), West Bengal (2,002 metric tonnes), Tamil Nadu (1,185 metric tonnes) and Jammu & Kashmir (141 metric tonnes) were the major producers of mulberry silk in India during 2012-13.
 In the same year, Jharkhand (1,047 metric tonnes), Chhattisgarh (381 metric tonnes), Odisha (99 metric tonnes) and the North-eastern states produced non-mulberry or wild silks.

-The US and the UAE are the major export destinations for Indian silk goods, generating combined earnings of around US$ 122.6 million in 2012-13.
-The UK, France, Italy and Germany are the other major export destinations.
+The US and the UAE are the major export destinations for Indian silk goods, generating combined earnings of around US$ 127.56 million in 2013-14.
+The UK, France, Italy, Germany and China are the other major export destinations.
 The segments that are exported in the silk sector include natural silk yarns, fabrics, made-ups, readymade garments, silk carpets and silk waste.

 The Indian Silk Export Promotion Council (ISEPC) has initiated programmes for the growth and development of the silk industry.
 ISEPC organises trade shows and fairs across the world to promote trade with different countries.
 The council also facilitates meetings between exporters and potential customers.